ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### Interpreting the Outcomes
 Optimal Activation (ZPD): When Scaffolding (S) is sufficient to bridge the challenge gap (\|D - C\|), P(α) is high.
 The task is challenging but achievable with support.
 Overwhelm (Anxiety): When the challenge gap \|D - C\| is too large for the available Scaffolding (S), the denominator overwhelms the numerator.
 P(α) is low.
-Boredom (Stagnation): When the challenge gap \|D - C\| is near zero, the task is too easy and the alpha-function is not needed.
-P(α) is low.
+Boredom (Stagnation): When the task demands do not meaningfully exceed current capacity, the experienced challenge is minimal and alpha-function engagement is unlikely.
 ### Refining the Model: The Primacy of the Holding Environment
 A crucial refinement is that Scaffolding (S) is not a monolithic variable.
 It is a product of two distinct components:
 S = S\_e \* S\_t